 If you have a runny nose or the flu during your appointment, reschedule even if the symptoms are mild.
 The last thing you want is to sneeze repeatedly during your oral surgery.
 This will also prevent you from infecting dentists and healthcare providers.

 Recovery Is Easier When Your Are Prepared

-Although oral surgeries are usually done on an outpatient basis, everyone should approach these procedures with careful consideration.
+Although oral surgeries are usually done daily, everyone should approach these procedures with careful consideration.
 Aside from educating yourself about the required procedures, preparation is key.
 This will make way for a decreased risk of infection and faster recovery.
 If you want to learn more about oral surgery, visit Lovett Dental Pasadena today, or call 281.336.8068 to book your next appointment!